 The material contained here has been selected as that information most necessary for people at the college.
 It is a resource book and should be available at all times for reference.
-More complete information is available in the general catalogue or from the various administrative offices of the college such as the Office of the Director of Admissions and Registrar, Dean of Instruction, Dean of Men, Dean of Women, or the Administrative Assistant to the President.
+More complete information is available in the general catalogue or from the various administrative offices of the college such as the Office of the Director of Admissions and Registrar, Dean of Instruction, Dean of Men, Dean of Women, or Dean of Administration.